psoilis/Crowd-Computing-Group-1/README.md

 This task corresponds to the tweets that need to be re-annotated.
 The worker answers two questions:
 1. Whether the tweet contains information about human vaccination or not.
-2. He or she is provided with the predicted annotation of the model and has to specify whether they agree with it or not.
+2. They are provided with the predicted annotation of the model and have to specify whether they agree with it or not.

 <p align="center">
   <img src="https://github.com/psoilis/Crowd-Computing-Group-1/blob/master/images/task2_example.PNG" height="218" width="784">